-Attribute Description DS_MAD Must be set to vcenter TM_MAD Must be set vcenter VCENTER_CIUNTATION of the OpenNebula host that represents the vCenter cluster that groups the ESX hosts that mount the represented VMFS datastore ADAPTER_TYPDefault adapter type used by virtual disks to plug inherited to VMs for the images in the datastore.
-It is inherited by images and can be overwritten if specified explicitly in the image.
-Possible values (careful with the case): lsiLogic, ide, busLogic.
+Attribute Description DS_MAD Must be set to vcenter ı TM_MAD Must be set vcenter ı VCENTER_CLUName of the OpenNebula host that represents the vCenter cluster that groups the ESX hosts that ı mount the represented VMFS datastore ı ADAPTER_TYPDefault adapter type used by virtual disks to plug inherited to VMs for the images in the datastore. ı ļ It is inherited by images and can be overwritten if specified explicitly in the image.
+Possible ı ļ values (careful with the case): lsiLogic, ide, busLogic.
 More information in the VMware documentation.
-Known as "Bus adapter controller" in Sunstone.
-DISK_TYPE Type of disk to be created when a DATABLOCK is requested.
-This value is inherited from the datastore to the image but can be explicitly overwritten.
-The type of disk has implications on performance and occupied space.
-Values (careful with the case): delta, eager Zeroed Thick, flat Monolithic, preallocated, raw, rdm, rdmp, seSparse, sparse 2Gb, sparse Monolithic, preallocated, raw, rdm, rdmp, seSparse, sparse 2Gb, sparse Monolithic, preallocated, raw, rdm, rdmp, seSparse, sparse 2Gb, sparse Monolithic, preallocated, raw, rdmp, seSparse, sparse 2Gb, lithic,thick,thick2 More information in the VMware documentation.
+Known as "Bus adapter controller" in Sunstone. ı DISK_TYPE 71 , datastore to the image but can be explicitly overwritten.
+The type of disk has implications on , performance and occupied space.
+Values (careful with the case): ı , delta, eager Zeroed Thick, flat Monolithic, preallocated, raw, rdm, rdmp, seSparse, sparse 2Gb, sparse Monolithic, respectively.
+The delta of the lithic,thick,thick20 , More information in the VMware documentation.
 Known as "Disk Provisioning Type" in Sunstone.